Puget Sound Naval Shipyard

 - File a VA disability claim or pursue a lawsuit

 To win your case, you may need assistance gathering and interpreting complex medical and scientific evidence, addressing denials and ensuring all deadlines are met.
-An experienced attorney can answer your legal questions, fight on your behalf and maximize compensation.
+An experienced Washington attorney accredited by the VA can answer your legal questions, fight on your behalf and maximize compensation.